Research With Results

 Change can only happen when everyone who is affected has a seat at the table and has an opportunity to speak.
 Recognizing that we would not be as effective if we worked with only foundations, we make a concerted effort to collaborate with our colleagues in nonprofit organizations, the media and with local, regional and national policy makers.

-To assess NCRP's influence over philanthropic practices in the U.S., the organization carried out its first-ever organizational evaluation with the TCC Group in 2010.
+To assess NCRP's influence over philanthropic practices in the U.S., the organization has carried out organizational evaluations with the TCC Group in 2010 and 2014.
 The TCC Group reviewed internal documents and data, conducted in-depth interviews with more than two dozen sector leaders, and surveyed hundreds of grantmakers and nonprofits.
-Explore some of NCRP's key findings from this process and read the executive summary from the evaluation report.
+Explore some of NCRP's key findings from this process: